 It seems improbable that present monetary authorities would deliberately invite readjustment or recession rather than return to full-speed inflation.
 Without inflation, the Great Society would immediately sink into deep depression under the growing burden of government.
 It is true, the present rate of inflation of approximately 10 per cent annual currency and credit expansion may not suffice to sustain a boiling boom, which may cause it to falter occasionally.
 But accelerated inflation might restore it again temporarily.
 Of course, if the Great Society Administration should decide to repeat the dreadful blunders of the Roosevelt New Deal, if it should continually raise business taxes and deliver American business into the lethal grip of hungry labor unions, anything may happen.

 Accelerated inflation may be accompanied by new government controls that aim at fighting the inevitable inflation symptoms.
 Besides a "price stop" one might expect various credit controls designed to prevent the flow of inflation funds to certain individuals and direct it at others, especially the government and its favored groups.
-Toward this end the Federal government may resort to the following credit control instruments: (1) further restrictions of security loans, (2) further increases in margin requirements, (3) suspension of the borrowing privilege of individual banks from their respective Reserve banks, (4) further limitation of eligible paper, (5) stringent control of consumer credit, (6) control of real estate construction credit, and (7) more moral suasion.
+Toward this end the Federal government may resort to the following credit control instruments: (1) further restrictions on security loans, (2) further increases in margin requirements, (3) suspension of the borrowing privilege of individual banks from their respective Reserve Banks, (4) further limitation of eligible paper, (5) stringent control of consumer credit, (6) control of real estate construction credit, and (7) more moral suasion.

-Under such controls the interest rates, which are manifestations of the market order, are replaced by official credit allocation and rationing.
+Under such controls, the interest rates, which are manifestations of the market order, are replaced by official credit allocation and rationing.
 Of course, the interest phenomenon, which flows from the very nature of man, cannot be suppressed.